 Happy new year, everyone!
 We rang in 2019 with bad dancing and the inevitability of colder months to come.
 Two weeks later, we sat at the kitchen table, enjoying the bright light reaching through the sparse branches behind our house.
 It looked warm outside.
 But on consulting the forecast, we packed hats and gloves alongside our picnic lunch and then headed east along the Fife coast.
-We’ve lived … Continue reading Lady and the lighthouse: A cold coastal stroll in Elie, Fife
+We’ve lived … Continue reading Life in Fife: A cold, coastal stroll in Elie

 A quick collection of photographs featuring the first peep of snowdrops here in Edinburgh, Scotland.
 Our lazy Edinburgh days — when we’re mentally miles away from work — always start with coffee.
 A stroll through the far corners of the New Town, where Georgian facades back onto bleak modern buildings, and finally onto Broughton Street and our favourite Soderberg haunt.
 Creamy latte, cinnamon bun, and … Continue reading Short and sweet: Snowdrop season in Edinburgh

 Hello!
 Me again, long time no see… I haven’t been showing up much lately on social media or on the blog in these first weeks of 2018 (why?
 Well, I’ve found that the less online time the less stress I have, so I’m just embracing the offline.
 Or real life, some might say!).
 But — very quickly — I wanted to share with you some … Continue reading A postcard from… snowy Edinburgh